Dexsam07/As-zara-mini/Readme.md

 - **Easy Customization** – Change bot image, prefix, name, newsletter, and more via simple commands.
 - **Modular Command System** – Commands are neatly organized in the `commands/` folder.
 - **Memory Optimized** – Efficient media handling with temporary file cleanup.
-- **Owner Utilities** – Built-in commands to restart, update from ZIP, and manage the bot.
+- **Owner Utilities** – Built‑in commands to restart, update from ZIP, and manage the bot.
-- **Group Management** – Anti-link, welcome/goodbye, anti-tag, and more.
+- **Group Management** – Anti‑link, welcome/goodbye, anti‑tag, and more.
-- **Auto Features** – Auto-read, auto-react, auto-sticker, and auto-bio.
+- **Auto Features** – Auto‑read, auto‑react, auto‑sticker, and auto‑bio.
-- **Multi-Platform Ready** – Works on Heroku, Koyeb, Render, panels, VPS, and local machines.
+- **Multi‑Platform Ready** – Works on Heroku, Koyeb, Render, panels, VPS, and local machines.

 ---

 ## 🚀 Quick Start

-Get your bot up and running in minutes with these two simple steps.
+Get your bot up and running in minutes with these simple steps.

 ### 1. Fork the Repository

-Create your own copy of AS-ZARA-MINI by forking on GitHub.
+Create your own copy of **AS-ZARA-MINI** by forking on GitHub.

 <div align="center">